Shobhit37/Teen-Mental-Health-Analysis-using-Python/README.md

 Digital wellbeing status was associated with differences in digital behavior.

-Participants with different digital wellbeing statuses showed variations in:
+Participants at risk showed higher values in:

 - Daily social media usage
 - Screen time before sleep